 Therefore, a coconut flour cake requires lots of liquid, particularly eggs, to bind the flour and prevent the cake from having an unpleasant texture.

-This said, it’s not because this keto coconut cake uses 4 eggs that it tastes eggy at all!
+This said it’s not because this keto coconut cake uses 4 eggs that it tastes eggy at all!
 To cover a potential eggy taste in this low carb cake recipe, I am using:

-Coconut cream instead of heavy cream.
+- Coconut cream instead of heavy cream.
 Coconut cream is very flavorsome.
 It not only enhances the coconut flavor of your cake but also covers any eggy taste you don’t want in a keto cake.

-Eggs at room temperature.
+- Eggs at room temperature.
 Yes, cold eggs enhance the eggy flavor of baking, so make sure you bring the eggs to room temperature before baking this healthy coconut cake.
 To do so, fill a bowl with lukewarm water and place the eggs in the bowl for 20 minutes or remove the eggs from the fridge 3 hours before baking the cake.

-Coconut frosting – the coconut frosting will be the extra coconut flavor on top of this cake that will absolutely cover any egg taste left in the cake, so don’t skip it!
+- Coconut frosting – the coconut frosting will be the extra coconut flavor on top of this cake that will absolutely cover any egg taste left in the cake, so don’t skip it!

 This is a moist gluten-free coconut cake recipe, and if you want to make sure your cake comes out as most as mine, you must:

-Use full-fat canned coconut cream or heavy cream but don’t use low-fat products, or the cake crumb will be dry.
+- Use full-fat canned coconut cream or heavy cream but don’t use low-fat products, or the cake crumb will be dry.

-Measure the coconut flour precisely.
-To do so, ensure that your flour is fine, fresh with no lumps.
+- Measure the coconut flour precisely.
+To do so, ensure that your flour is fine, and fresh with no lumps.
 If you are using cups, don’t overly heap the flour in the cup and level the cup.
 Otherwise, use grams/oz for the best result.
 Note that old bags of coconut flour may have already absorbed some moisture and lost their properties – liquid absorption.

-Check baking time – see notes above about checking the baking time often to ensure the best baking time based on the oven, pan size, etc.
+- Check baking time – see notes above about checking the baking time often to ensure the best baking time based on the oven, pan size, etc.

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.
 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.
 You should always calculate the nutritional data yourself instead of relying on Sweetashoney's data.
 Sweetashoney and its recipes and articles are not intended to cure, prevent, diagnose, or treat any disease.
 Sweetashoney cannot be liable for adverse reactions or any other outcome resulting from the use of recipes or advice found on the Website.